brandur/microservices/README.md

 Services being deployed separately shouldn't mean that each one should be its own special snowflake.

 Use a single protocol for intercommunication.
 Standardize on languages, frameworks, and even libraries.
 Use the same database (Postgres) everywhere.
 Use common services for purposes of deployment, logging, error reporting, metrics, and CI everywhere.
 Use linters to enforce conventions.

+# Zero Downtime Deployments

+Like the deployment of a single component should maintain compatibility with the code that is already running, the deployment of any component should be compatible with the overall service and not rely on lockstep deployments.